Italy’s the home of the pizza, right? And what could be more simple than buying a slice of this ambrosia?

 We genuinely can’t tell you – because a slice is as big or as small as you want it, and pizza is sold by weight.
-The price labels you will see are per kilogram (2.2 lbs).
+The price labels you will see are per 100 gram weight (3.5 oz), which is also known as an etto.
 Just point to the slab you want and use your hands to indicate how big you want your slice.
 Then the pizzaiolo will weigh it and give you a ticket with the price on it.

 We just went and bought two slices – for research only, of course – and they cost us €4.20.
 The price-per-kilo was listed as €16.

 Usually at this point the pizzaiolo will put it back in the oven to warm it up (‘do you want it warmed up?’ is usually said as ‘scaldo?’).
 If there’s salad or fresh buffalo mozzarella (‘bufala‘) on the slice this is not an option: these varieties are designed to be eaten cold.
 The pizzaiolo will hand you a receipt, and then you should go off to the cash register and pay while your pizza is heated.
 You will then be given a receipt which you need to bring back to the counter to get your food.

 If you’ve ordered a lot of slices you’ll probably get them in a familiar pizza box to take it away in.
 If it’s just one slice, the person may indicate if you want it to be cut in half and folded into a sandwich, with the pizza toppings in the middle, which is a handy way to eat it while walking down the street.